-5 INITIATION OF PROCEEDINGS
+5 INITIATION OF PROCEEDINGS1

-- 5.1 Applications initiating a proceeding should continue to be made via the Practice Court Coordinator, who will make arrangements for the application to be heard by the Judge or in the Practice Court (Common Law).
-Urgent applications will be heard in the Practice Court (Common Law).
-Further information about procedures in the Practice Court (Common Law) may be found in Practice Note SC CL 10. - 5.2 Proceedings should be initiated in the List by endorsing the heading of the originating process "Confiscation and Proceeds of Crime List".
-The heading of all subsequent documents filed in the proceeding should also be endorsed "Confiscation and Proceeds of Crime List". - 5.3 In case of doubt as to whether a proposed proceeding is suitable for inclusion in the List, the proposed applicant should contact the Associate at first instance, or the Practice Court Coordinator if the matter is urgent. - 5.4 If at any time after the initiation of a proceeding it appears to the Court that it is appropriate to have the proceeding managed in the List, the proceeding may be transferred into the List on the Court's own motion. - 5.5 Conversely, a proceeding initiated in the List may be transferred out of the List on the Court's own motion if it appears to the Court that it is appropriate to do so for the proper management of the proceeding. - 5.6 For the avoidance of doubt, any transfer of proceedings suitable for inclusion in the List from the County Court of Victoria to this Court must be made under the Courts (Case Transfer) Act 1991 (Vic).
+- Applications initiating a proceeding should continue to be made via the Registry Lawyer (during business hours) or via the Practice Court Coordinator (outside of business hours), who will make arrangements for the application to be heard by the Judge or in the Practice Court (Common Law). - 5.2 Proceedings should be initiated in the List by endorsing the heading of the originating process "Confiscation and Proceeds of Crime List".
+The heading of all subsequent documents filed in the proceeding should also be endorsed "Confiscation and Proceeds of Crime List". - 5.3 In case of doubt as to whether a proposed proceeding is suitable for inclusion in the List, the proposed applicant should contact the Registry Lawyer. - 5.4 If at any time after the initiation of a proceeding it appears to the Court that it is appropriate to have the proceeding managed in the List, the proceeding may be transferred into the List on the Court's own motion. - 5.5 Conversely, a proceeding initiated in the List may be transferred out of the List on the Court's own motion if it appears to the Court that it is appropriate to do so for the proper management of the proceeding. - 5.6 For the avoidance of doubt, any transfer of proceedings suitable for inclusion in the List from the County Court of Victoria to this Court must be made under the Courts (Case Transfer) Act 1991 (Vic).